IHE/ITI.mCSD/input/pagecontent/volume-1.md

 The simplest usage model for clients is Endpoints in Organization.endpoint.
 Because these Endpoints are Organization-specific, it does not matter to the client who hosts them.
 Some examples follow.

-Organization A is reachable by an endpoint hosted by its parent Organization B:
+Organization A is directly reachable by an endpoint hosted by its parent Organization B:
 <div>
 {%include dir-org-specific-endpoint-parent.svg%}
 </div>
 <div style="clear: left;"/>
-**Figure 1:46.8.1-1: Organization-specific Endpoint Hosted by Parent** Organization C is reachable by an endpoint hosted by its affiliated Organization D:
+**Figure 1:46.8.1-1: Organization-specific Endpoint Hosted by Parent**

+Organization C is directly reachable by an endpoint hosted by its affiliated Organization D:
 <div>
 {%include dir-org-specific-endpoint-affil.svg%}
 </div>
 <div style="clear: left;"/>
-**Figure 1:46.8.1-2: Organization-specific Endpoint Hosted by Affiliation** Organization E is reachable by an endpoint hosted by a hidden (i.e. not in the directory) Intermediary F:
+**Figure 1:46.8.1-2: Organization-specific Endpoint Hosted by Affiliation**

+Organization E is directly reachable by an endpoint hosted by a hidden (i.e. not in the directory) Intermediary F:
 <div>
 {%include dir-org-specific-endpoint-inter.svg%}
 </div>